klyvedev/klyve/faq.md

 **Q: Which LLMs are supported?**

 **A:** Klyve supports several major hosted LLM service providers.
 You can also configure a **Custom Endpoint** to connect with local models or private cloud instances.
 You can additionally configure separate models for "Reasoning" and "Quick Tasks" to optimize costs.

+**Q: Can I use Klyve on an existing application?**
+**A:** Yes.
+Klyve includes the ability to intake and assess an existing application.
+When you point it to an existing directory, it scans your codebase, analyzes it, and prepares a set of reference specifications for it.
+This allows you to start managing changes to a legacy project with Klyve's automated workflows immediately.

 ---